-A moderator is someone who arbitrates a discussion, indicates when a presenter can speak and coordinates question and answer sessions.
+A moderator is someone who guides a discussion, indicates when a presenter should speak and stop, and coordinates question and answer periods.
 If you have volunteered to be a moderator, please follow the guidelines below:

-- Meet with the presenters and brief them on how the session will be conducted and remind them of the time they are allotted for their presentations.
+- Greet the presenters and brief them on how the session will be conducted.
+Remind them of the time they are allotted for their presentations.
 Let them know how you will communicate time warnings throughout the session

 - Please make sure you begin every session ON TIME.
 This will ensure that every presenter has equal time to present their abstracts